Key government bodies

 The key Victorian and Australian government bodies and regulators associated with gambling are:

-The Minister for Consumer Affairs, Gaming and Liquor Regulation is Ms Melissa Horne.
-She is also the Minister for Ports and Freight, Minister for Local Government and Minister for Suburban Development.
+The Minister for Casino, Gaming and Liquor Regulation is Ms Melissa Horne.
+She is also the Minister for Local Government, Minister for Roads and Road Safety and Minister for Ports and Freight.

 The Minister for Racing is Mr Anthony Carbines.

-The Office of Liquor Gaming and Racing (OLGR) supports the work of the Minister for Gaming and Liquor Regulation regarding legislation and regulation, gambling issues, and industry initiatives.
+The Office of Liquor Gaming and Racing (OLGR) supports the work of the Minister for Casino, Gaming and Liquor Regulation regarding legislation and regulation, gambling issues, and industry initiatives.
 The Gambling Licensing Program was established in July 2015 within the OLGR with the purpose of overseeing the delivery of all current and upcoming gambling licensing projects.